Deep dive

 • Rate of legal request close (time to close): Time to close tracks the percentage of legal requests completed within agreed-upon timeframes, broken down by overall volume, business team requestor, type, and individual team member.
 This directly impacts internal client satisfaction and trust in the legal department’s dependability and efficiency.

-In addition to the overarching legal department metrics above, you can (and should) also measure work in specific areas within various legal sub-departments.
+In addition to the metrics above, you can (and should) also measure work in specific areas within various legal sub-departments.
 Below are the most common sub-departments and a few examples of possible metrics.

 • Commercial legal: Contract volume by type, sales deal closure time, requests closed per team member per month/quarter/year.